 Podcast: John Morrisons Collider Lesson Plan; How Would You Build Guerilla Education ?
-Provocation by Alex Dunedin
+Provocation

 This is an audio recording of a lesson which John Morrison a practitioner and researcher working in the Digital Media and Interaction Design group in the School of Computing at Edinburgh Napier University.
 Ever stimulating, it has been fascinating getting the opportunity to work alongside John as he plans his lessons and curriculum for his students.

 Having got to know him as someone who is ever thinking about the ways in which learning, education and knowledge constitute our lives, it was a great chance for me to see how he was working within the formal classroom setting.

 Everyone does things differently, and I learn from seeing things happen as well as participating in some ‘live’ activity.

 When John spoke about a course he has been developing as a programme leader and that he was inviting various people/organisations from communities to come into the classroom and pose problems for his students to think through.
 The way he is creating the setting is very constructive, for example he poses people not as the easy to hand ‘problem holders’ but as the positively framed ‘solution seekers’.

 I was invited to be one such ‘solution seeker’ and give a short talk followed by a ‘provocation’ to think.
 I jumped at the chance and expanded on it seeing it as a good opportunity to actively turn it into a dialogue between formal education and informal education.
 It was a multi-directional dialogue between John and myself, his role as a teacher and my role as a community actor, between individuals who had come to study/learn together from all over the world.